sebw/blog-old.wains.be/2019/2019-12-11-my-linux-desktop-environment.md

 ## Zsh

 I use [powerlevel10k](https://github.com/romkatv/powerlevel10k) as my ZSH theme.
+It is a fork of powerlevel9k, on steroid.

 I use the following ZSH plugins: